 - Sunburn – short-term effects of using solariums can include burning and blistering.

-- Skin damage – is impossible to reverse and in the long term, skin will age prematurely and skin cancer may develop.
+- Skin damage – this is impossible to reverse and in the long term, skin will age prematurely and skin cancer may develop.

 - Changes to the immune system – UV radiation from a solarium has been shown to cause changes in the body’s immune system, the effects of which are not yet known.